wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 We help you climb that very steep learning curve by having you learn to fix <strong>known-bad</strong> sample Terraform code such as <a href="#Terragoat">Terragoat</a> in GitHub.

-We learn good Terraform coding by remediating vulnerabilities in bad Terraform code, seeing violations identified  by <strong>static scans</strong> referencing  <strong>Policies as Code</strong>, trying <strong>recommendations</strong> for remediating the Terraform code, while reading <strong>tutorials</strong> about AWS configuration options.
+We learn good Terraform coding by remediating vulnerabilities in bad Terraform code, seeing violations identified  by <strong>static scans</strong> referencing  <strong>Policies as Code</strong>, trying <strong>recommendations</strong> for remediating the Terraform code, while reading <a href="#Tutorials">tutorials</a> about AWS configuration options.

 Terragoat covers only a few of 200 plus AWS services, so additional policies need to be created using a <strong>policy creator</strong> provided by the same vendor.
 Some vendors define policies in the Rego language processed by the OPA engine.
 Checkov defines policies in Python code.